nleethochawalit/GLACiAR2-master/README.md

 Overview
 ----------

-``GLACiAR`` is an open-source python tool for simulations of source recovery and completeness in galaxy surveys.
+``GLACiAR2`` is an open-source python tool for simulations of source recovery and completeness in galaxy surveys.
-For a more detailed explanation, please revise the paper https://arxiv.org/abs/1805.08985 .
+It's developed from GLACiAR (https://arxiv.org/abs/1805.08985).

 Requirements
 ----------